weaversd/simonweaver.github.io/_pages/about.md

 Photos and Figures
 ======
-![HBCE](/images/unnamed_2.jpg "this is the title") Home built capillary electrophoresis laser induced fluorescence (CE-LIF) instrument.
+![HBCE](/images/unnamed_2.jpg "this is the title") Home built Capillary Electrophoresis Laser-Induced Fluorescence (CE-LIF) instrument.

 ------